leandrosardi/blackops/README.md

 E.g.:

 ```
-ruby ssh.rb prod1 --root
+saas ssh prod1 --root
 ```

 ## 9. Installing

-The `ruby install.rb` executes one or more `.op` scripts, like `saas source` does.
+The `saas install` command one or more `.op` scripts, like `saas source` does.

 E.g.:

 ```
-ruby install.rb --node=worker* --root
+saas install --node=worker* --root
 ```

 **Notes:**